 Dear John F. Kennedy Community,

-This year, we are entering our second year as a Title I school.
-As part of this process, we mailed an application for Free and Reduced Lunch which is to be filled out by every family and brought to Maze Day.
+This year, we are entering our fourth year as a Title I school.
+As part of this process, you will notice in this mailer an application for Free and Reduced Lunch which is to be filled out by every family and brought to Maze Day.
 This form is the basis for determining the direction and types of continued programming for the coming year.
 Please remember to complete this form (even if you do not feel you will qualify).
 This will help fulfill the school goal of accurately identifying every student whom we can assist in providing equity and opportunity at JFK.
-In addition to this, it is important that each family read over the Titan Compact which was mailed as well.
+In addition to this, it is important that each family read over the Titan Compact which is included in this packet as well.
 This form must be signed by all students and parents / guardians and returned on Maze Day.
 The Titan Compact is a 3 – Way – Pledge between parents, students, and staff which clarifies the roles and commitments we are willing to make in order to ensure that our students succeed.

 The staff has continued to incorporate CER (Claims Evidence Reasoning) and three common strategies into lessons which have proven to help students access higher level thinking skills.
 These strategies are referred to as “The Big Three”.
 When applied in the classroom and at home, these strategies help students better analyze and process what they are learning.
 They are (1) Annotation, (2) Cornell Notes, and (3) Compare and Contrast.